AdobeDocs/commerce-admin.en/help/getting-started/commerce-account-transfer.md

 1. Under your account name and avatar, click **[!UICONTROL Change Email]**.

-1. In tha dialog, enter the current owner's original email address.
+1. In the dialog, enter the current owner's original email address.

 1. Click **[!UICONTROL Change]**.